-15.6 Award Agreements.
+15.6 AWARD AGREEMENTS.
 Each Participant receiving an Award under the Plan shall enter into an Award Agreement with the Company in a form specified by the Committee.
 Each such Participant shall agree to the restrictions, terms and conditions of the Award set forth therein and in the Plan.

-15.7 Designation of Beneficiary.
+- 15.7 DESIGNATION OF BENEFICIARY.
 Each Participant to whom an Award has been made under the Plan may designate a beneficiary or beneficiaries to exercise any option or to receive any payment which under the terms of the Plan and the relevant Award Agreement may become exercisable or payable on or after the Participant's death.
 At any time, and from time to time, any such designation may be changed or cancelled by the Participant without the consent of any such beneficiary.
 Any such designation, change or cancellation must be on a form provided for that purpose by the Committee and shall not be effective until received by the Committee.
-If no beneficiary has been designated by a deceased Participant, or if the designated beneficiaries have predeceased the Participant designates more than one beneficiary, any payments under the Plan to such beneficiaries shall be made in equal shares unless the Participant has expressly designated otherwise, in which case the payments shall be made in the shares designated by the Participant.
+If no beneficiary has been designated by a deceased Participant, or if the designated beneficiaries have predeceased the Participant, the beneficiary shall be the Participant's estate.
+If the Participant designates more than one beneficiary, any payments under the Plan to such beneficiaries shall be made in equal shares unless the Participant has expressly designated otherwise, in which case the payments shall be made in the shares designated by the Participant. - 15.8 LEAVES OF ABSENCE/TRANSFERS.

-15.8 Leaves of Absence/Transfers.
 The Committee shall have the power to promulgate rules and regulations and to make determinations, as it deems appropriate, under the Plan in respect of any leave of absence from the Company or any Subsidiary granted to a Participant.
 Without limiting the generality of the foregoing, the Committee may determine whether any such leave of absence shall be treated as if the Participant has terminated employment with the Company or any such Subsidiary.
-If a Participant transfers within the Company, or to or from any Subsidiary, such Participant shall not be deemed to have terminated employment as a result of such transfers.
-15.9 Loans.
-Subject to applicable law, the Committee may provide, pursuant to Plan rules, for the Company or any Subsidiary to make loans to Participants to finance the exercise price of any Stock Options, as well as the withholding obligation under Section 15.1 of the Plan and/or the estimated or actual taxes payable by the Participant as a result of the exercise of such Stock Option and the Committee may prescribe the terms and conditions of any such loan.
+If a Participant transfers within the Company, or to or from any Subsidiary, such Participant shall not be deemed to have terminated employment as a result of such transfers. - 15.9 LOANS.
+Subject to applicable law, the Committee may provide, pursuant to Plan rules, for the Company or any Subsidiary to make loans to Participants to finance the exercise price of any Stock Options, as well as the withholding obligation under Section 15.1 of the Plan and/or the estimated or actual taxes payable by the Participant as a result of the exercise of such Stock Option and the Committee may prescribe the terms and conditions of any such loan. - 15.10 GOVERNING LAW.

-15.10 Governing Law.
 The Plan and all actions taken thereunder shall be governed by and construed in accordance with the laws of the State of Delaware, without reference to the principles of conflict of laws thereof.
-Any titles and headings herein are for reference purposes only, and shall in no way limit, define or otherwise affect the meaning, construction or interpretation of any provisions of the Plan.
+Any titles and headings herein are for reference purposes only, and shall in no way limit, define or otherwise affect the meaning, construction or interpretation of any provisions of the Plan. - 15.11 EFFECTIVE DATE.

-15.11 Effective Date.
 The Plan shall be effective upon its approval by the Board and adoption by the Company, subject to the approval of the Plan by the Company's shareholders in accordance with Sections 162(m) and 422 of the Code.

-BROOKE GROUP LTD.
+BROOKE GROUP LTD. PROXY

-PROXY

-SOLICITED BY THE BOARD OF DIRECTORS FOR USE AT THE 1998 ANNUAL MEETING OF STOCKHOLDERS OF BROOKE GROUP LTD.
+SOLICITED BY THE BOARD OF DIRECTORS FOR USE AT THE 2000 ANNUAL MEETING OF STOCKHOLDERS OF BROOKE GROUP LTD.